tessercat/daoistic-web/blog/entries/ants-part-2.md

 is to do nothing
 but to accomplish something,
 to stand for something
-but not to approve of anything.
+but not to decide anything.
 As soon as he does something,
-he gets criticized,
+he's criticized,
-and when he decides something, he gets courted.
+and when he decides something, he's courted.
 If he can't take criticism,
 he can be coerced,
-and if he can't resist flattery, he can be convinced.
+and if he can't resist flattery, he can be seduced.

-Ultimately,
+In either case,
 when the power to appoint is at the mercy of others, it’s impossible to maintain institutions.
 Since good foundations don’t crumble,